skeswa/conveyr/README.md

 ![Diagram](https://raw.github.com/skeswa/conveyr/master/docs/diagram.jpg)

-- **Actions**
-Actions are events that describe their consequences.
+- **Actions are events that describe their consequences.**
 For example, consider an event that follows a user clicking a button that closes a window.
 An ordinary event emitted after this event could be called `close-button-clicked`.
 However, if instead we used an Action, it might be called `close-window`.
 Observe how actions describe intent while typical events do not.
-- **Services**
-Services change your application state.
+- **Services change your application state.**
 Actions are responsible for triggering Services.
 Services are responsible with permuting application stateREST APIs & Websocket Connections are good examples of resources that a Service would interact with.  interact interact with external resources, and changes in application state that result from these interactions are propagated to Stores.
-- **Stores**
-Stores manage **all** of your application's state.
+- **Stores manage _all_ of your application's state.**
 From session information to the results of a search, Stores pass state along to views, and they alone determine what views can render.
-- **Views**
+- **Views render data.**
-Views render data.
 Its as simple as that.
 Thereafter, views can have other responsibility - such as, emitting actions when the user interacts with the application via the browser.
 Conveyr is built to use React Components as its views.
-- **Emitters**
-Emitters create Actions outside user interaction.
+- **Emitters external events into Actions.**
-Every application has things like these.
+Every application has import interactions that occur without the user causing them.
 For example, consider the case where a web application must react to the window resizing: an Emitter is how the application would change its state to adapt to this external event.

 ## Usage
 ### Creating Actions